Consensys/doc.rollups/docs/HowTo/Monitoring.md

 ## Record API metrics

-ConsenSys Rollups can record the following usage metrics for each request routed through its Handlers:
+ConsenSys Rollups can record the following usage metrics for each request routed through its handlers:

 * Account creation
 * Requests targeting an account